katersonnbert/gitnotes/GoLang.md

 - NOTE: Depending on the type, the variables are initialized with initial values matching the type (e.g. bool: false, byte, int, float, etc: 0, string: "") - and not with null/nil.
+- NOTE: If a variable is declared at package level, it will be initialized even BEFORE the `init()` function of the package.
-- Inside a function the variable declaration can be shortened by using the short assignment `:=` with implicit type.
+- Inside a function the variable declaration can be shortened by using the short assignment `:=` with implicit type, meaning, that the type will be inferred from whatever comes after ths short assignment.

         fancyPants := "The fairy queen short assigns fancy pants which are made of" fmt.Println(fancyPants, reflect.TypeOf(fancyPants))